nurupo/chrome-mouse-wheel-tab-scroller/README.md

 You don't have to trust my executable if you don't want to.
 As long as you trust the source code, you can [install AutoIt](https://www.autoitscript.com/site/autoit/downloads/) and run the .au3 file directly, or build your own .exe out of it, which AutoIt makes very easy to do.

 ## Attribution

-This script uses [MouseOnEvent UDF](https://www.autoitscript.com/forum/topic/64738-mouseonevent-udf/), which is included in the repository for the convenience.

 The application icon is a combination of: